boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

     Note: facil.io library functions MUST NEVER be called by any r/w hook, or a deadlock might occur.

+* The `flush` hook callback:

+    When implemented, this function will be called to flush any data remaining in the read/write hook's internal buffer.

+    This callback should return the number of bytes remaining in the internal buffer (0 is a valid response) or -1 (on error).

+    Note: facil.io library functions MUST NEVER be called by any r/w hook, or a deadlock might occur.

 * The `before_close` hook callback:

-    The `before_close` callback is called only once before closing the `uuid`.
+    The `before_close` callback is called only once before closing the `uuid` and it might not get called if an abnormal closure is detected.

     If the function returns a non-zero value, than closure will be delayed until the `flush` returns 0 (or less).
 This allows a closure signal to be sent by the read/write hook when such a signal is required.

-    Note: facil.io library functions MUST NEVER be called by any r/w hook, or a deadlock might occur.

-* The `flush` hook callback:

-    When implemented, this function will be called to flush any data remaining in the read/write hook's internal buffer.

-    This callback should return the number of bytes remaining in the internal buffer (0 is a valid response) or -1 (on error).

     Note: facil.io library functions MUST NEVER be called by any r/w hook, or a deadlock might occur.